smartdevicelink/sdl_javascript_suite/generator/README.md

 In order of this customization it is possible to change the name and description of getter/setter methods and the name and value of corresponding static property.
 Additionally it is possible to remove getter/setter methods.

 ### Changing the name and description of getter/setter methods
-To change the name and description of getter/setter methods it needs to define `methods.method_name` value.
+To change the name and description of getter/setter methods it needs to define `methods.method_title` value.

 Example:
 ```json